wilsonrljr/sysidentpy/docs/book/2-NARMAX-Model-Representation.md

 > Neural NARX is not the same model as Recurrent Neural Networks (RNN).
 The user is referred to the following paper for more details [A Note on the Equivalence of NARX and RNN](https://link.springer.com/article/10.1007/s005210050005)

 To build a Neural NARX network in SysIdentPy, the user must use `pytorch`.
 We use `pytorch` to make the definition of the network architecture flexible.
-However, this require that the user have a better understanding of how a neural networks.
+However, this requires that the user have a better understanding of how a neural networks.
 See the script bellow of how to build a simple Neural NARX model in **SysIdentPy**

 ```python
 from torch import nn